MM520J/reactcircleci/discussions/d5_project_review/README.md

 - `If(True, Or(True, False), And(False,Not(True)))`
 - `If(And(True, True), Or(Not(False), True), False)`

-To interpret these conditions, we can think of “unwrapping” t
+To interpret these conditions, we can think of “unwrapping” the condition based on what type of